Nick Pastore

 Nick Pastore served as chief of the New Haven, Connecticut police department from 1990 through 1997.
 He was noted for using community policing.
 His policies were featured on an episode of the weekly CBS TV newsmagazine, 60 Minutes.

 In the late 1960s, Pastore recruited Kelly Moye to infiltrate the Black Panthers for the NHPD Intelligence Committee.

-Pastore resigned as police chief in February 1997 over a scandal involving having child out of wedlock.
+Pastore resigned as police chief in February 1997 over a scandal involving having a child out of wedlock.